Fiji turns on magic in Paris

 [Source: World Rugby]

-The Fijian 7s flair was on display in its second Olympics Games pool match win against USA.
+The Fijian 7s flair was on display in its second Paris Olympics pool match win against USA.

 Fiji beat USA 38-12 at Stade De France.